;;; cus-dep.el --- Find customization dependencies.

 ;; Obviously, this allows correct incremental loading of custom-load

 ;; files.
-This is not necessary under FSF (they use a simple `put'),
+This is not necessary under FSF (they simply use `put'),

 ;; Don't change this, unless you plan to change the code in